 The Company disaggregates revenue from contracts with customers into the nature of the products and services and geographical regions.
-The Company's geographic regions are the Americas, EMEA, and APAC.
+The Company's geographic regions are the Americas, Europe, the Middle East and Africa ("EMEA"), and Asia Pacific ("APAC").
 The majority of the Company's revenue is from the Technology, Media and Telecom (collectively, "TMT") sector.